Google Chrome’s lack of sound or audio output can be caused by many reasons, including the user’s settings or some Chrome bugs.

 - Choose Settings > Devices > Bluetooth & other devices.

-- Select the Bluetooth switch to turn the toggle Off.
+- Select Bluetooth to switch to turn the toggle Off.

-This will disconnect all the Bluetooth connected devices and make sure that no other audio output sources are connected.
+This will disconnect all the Bluetooth-connected devices and ensure no other audio output sources are connected.

 Reset Chrome Browser

-- launch the browser and type in chrome://settings/reset in the Omnibox (address bar).
+- Launch the Chrome browser and type in chrome://settings/reset in the Omnibox (address bar).

-- Anyways, once you reach the Reset section, click on Reset settings to their original defaults.
+- Click on Reset settings to their original defaults.

 - Once the process stands complete, restart the browser.

-When a lot of temporary data gets accumulated over time, or due to a malicious third-party extension, the browser might not function as expected.
+When a lot of temporary data accumulates over time or due to a malicious third-party extension, the browser might not function as expected.
 In that case, resetting it is the best route forward.

 With this, we conclude the guide on how to fix the Chrome sound and audio issues.
-While sound issues on your PC could well be attributed to audio drivers, it doesn’t seem to be the case this time.
+While sound issues on your PC could be attributed to audio drivers, this time, it doesn’t seem to be the case.

-The reason being the fact that all the other apps were able to play the sound well and good, the issue was only with this offering from the Silicon Valley tech giants.
+The reason was that all the other apps could play the sound well and well, and the issue was only with this offering from the Silicon Valley tech giants.

-With that said, in my case, the issue was attributed to Chrome’s audio source, switching it to the default one rectified the issue.
-On that note, do let us know in the comments which method worked out for you.
+With that said, in my case, the issue was attributed to Chrome’s audio source, and switching it to the default one rectified the issue.